 Scott Schmidt is the Interim Director of the RunKNOX program.
 He grew up in Middle Tennessee and moved to Knoxville in 1999 to attend the University of Tennessee.
 He received his bachelor's degree in Education (Exercise Science concentration) in 2003 and master's degree in Exercise Physiology in 2006.
 He works for the Department of Energy as an Exercise Physiologist, focusing on employee physical fitness testing, training, and wellness promotion.
 He and his wife, Angie, are extremely active in the Knoxville Track Club and received the 2013 Ginny Canfield Memorial Service Award in appreciation of their volunteer efforts.
 Scott ran the 2007 Covenant Health Knoxville Marathon to check "marathon" off of his bucket list.
 That "one and done" marathon has turned into 19, with the most recent being the 2015 Boston Marathon.
-Scott is a current Board Member, serves on the Long Distance Committee, and is the Race Director for the Shawns.com Carter Mill 10k.
+Scott is a current Board Member, and is chair of the Road Race Committee and Race Director for the Shawns.com Carter Mill 10k.

 RunKNOX Assistant Coach: Kelsey Kane